Medicare Enrolled

 What this data tells you about Dr. Kapelow

-Dr. Rachel Kapelow is a rheumatology in Delray Beach, FL, with 10 years in practice.
+Dr. Rachel Kapelow is a rheumatology specialist in Delray Beach, FL, with 10 years of NPI registration.
 Based on federal Medicare data, Dr. Kapelow performed 176,782 Medicare services across 7,210 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Kapelow received a total of $3,482 from 19 pharmaceutical and/or device companies across 201 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in rheumatology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.